viggo-gascou/EuroEval/docs/leaderboards/README.md

 - **Generative Leaderboard**: This leaderboard shows the performance of models that can generate text.
 These models have been evaluated on _all_ [tasks](/tasks), both NLU and NLG.
-- **NLU Leaderboard**: This leaderboard shows the performance of models that can only understand text, and not generate text themselves.
-These models have been evaluated on the NLU tasks only.
+- **NLU Leaderboard**: This leaderboard shows the performance of models that can understand text, which includes both generative and non-generative models.

 ## 📊 How to Read the Leaderboards